I have been working with mast-cell stabilizers now for nearly a decade.

 Butyrate is a type of short-chain fatty acid (SCFA) or postbiotic.

 SCFAs are the building blocks of fats that our cells need for energy.
 Without sufficient SCFAs, our cells do not have the energy to function.

-Butyrate is produced mainly by our microbiota.
+Butyrate is a postbioitic as it is produced mainly by our microbiota.

 Butyrate is produced indirectly through:

 Butyrate-producing bacteria typically belong to the firmicutes phylum.
 A detailed list of known butyrate-producing bacteria follows: